Committed to Indigenous cultures

 Perspectives from Indigenous leaders

-We’re thrilled to have many First Nations, Metis, and Inuit individuals as part of the leadership at NLC.
-This includes our student recruiter, student navigators, and elders-in-residence.
+We’re thrilled to have many First Nations, Métis, and Inuit individuals as part of the leadership at NLC.
+This includes members of our Recruitment Team, Indigenous Education Team, NLC Faculty, Leadership Team, members of our Board of Governors, and our Elders in Residence program.

 A home away from home